Skip to main content

 Lock your doors — The simplest and most effective prevention measure.
 Make it an automatic habit the moment you park.

 Use well-lit stops — Solicitation is most common at poorly lit, poorly managed locations.
-Choose stops with good reviews and visible security.
+Choose stops with good reviews and visible security, and review our truck stop security tips before you park.

 Save the hotline — National Human Trafficking Hotline: 1-888-373-7888 or text 233733.
 Truckers Against Trafficking: truckersagainsttrafficking.org.